 In the future, spirulina may even form part of the diet of astronauts traveling to Mars.
 Thanks to its high concentration of macronutrients (including proteins), vitamins, and minerals, it would help ensure that their dietary needs are met.
 Spirulina is easily grown, enabling waste water to be recycled and oxygen to be produced (via its consumption of CO2) – making it ideal for such missions, where efficiency and weight load must be optimized.

-Spirulina is a primordial food that is eaten around the earth – and probably soon beyond it.
-Long before we discovered its components and how they work, people around the globe were already consuming spirulina for healing and performance.
+Spirulina is a primordial food that is eaten around the earth – and probably soon beyond.
+Long before we discovered its components and how they work, people around the globe were already consuming spirulina.

-Spirulina is an excellent nutritional supplement – complete and easy to ingest.
-It helps you recover very quickly.
+Spirulina is an excellent nutritional supplement – complete and easy to digest.

 — Paul / Giromagny Team